kanedata/find-that-postcode/readme.md

 ONS geoportal doesn't provide a persistent URL to the latest data.

 ### 6. Import boundaries (optional)

+Boundaries are uploaded as individual area files to S3 storage.

 Boundary files can be found on the [ONS Geoportal](http://geoportal.statistics.gov.uk/datasets?q=Latest_Boundaries&sort_by=name&sort_order=asc).
 Generally the "Generalised Clipped" versions should be used to minimise the file